 - A full size dryer has better flow than a compact or stackable dryer.

 - If you are using the dryer a lot, it will need to be cleaned more often.

-- Dryer vents that are 5 feet or less in length will not need to be cleaned as often as a dryer vent that has a length of 15 feet or more.
-The longer the vent, the more it will buildup with lint.
+- Dryer vents that are 5 feet or fewer in length will not need to be cleaned as often as a dryer vent that has a length of 15 feet or more.
+The longer the vent, the more it will build up with lint.

 No, a dryer vent is required to be composed of solid metal ducting, can contain no screws to hold the tubing together, and should have the proper metal tape securing the joints together.